jas0nmjames/resume/README.md

 ## Rationale

-- Have a seperate repository for just my resume which I can link to regardless of the state of my portfolio or where it's deployed from.
+- Have a separate repository for just my resume which I can link to regardless of the state of my portfolio or where it's deployed from.
-- Experiment with deploying with netlify before I create my porfolio with 11.ty and deploy there
+- Experiment with deploying with [Netlify](https://www.netlify.com/) before I create my portfolio with [Eleventy](https://www.11ty.dev/) and deploy there
 - Experiment with content focused design that is accessible, sustainability conscious and privacy friendly.
 - Get something out the door without having to perfect my portfolio site (where I want to tweak my chatbot, connected it to ChatGPT, figure out the best way to present images, clean up asset naming, etc.)